sagksamcode/hostfully/README.md

 # Booking Hostfully API

-This is an REST API responsible for...
+This REST API manages bookings for properties.
+It allows users to create, retrieve, update, and delete bookings.
+Each booking includes the start and end dates, guest information, and the booking status.
+Additionally, the API performs validation to ensure that bookings do not overlap with existing bookings or blocks when the property is unavailable.
 It uses an in-memory database (H2) to store data.
 A booking is when a guest selects a start and end date and submits a reservation on a property.
-A block is when the property owner or manager selects a range of days during which no guest can make a booking (e.g. the owner wants to use the property for themselves, or the property manager needs to schedule the repainting of a few rooms).
+A block is when the property owner or manager selects a range of days during which no guest can make a booking (e.g. the owner wants to use the property for themselves, or the the property manager needs to schedule the repainting of a few rooms).

 # Technologies